 empires until Israel finally attained independence in 1948 CE.
 The author(s) of the book

-of Daniel, apparently writing about 166 CE, was unable to predict his future.
+of Daniel, apparently writing about 166 CE, failed miserably to predict his or her future.

 Many religious liberals classify this book as apocalyptic literature.
 This writing

 style was quite common in Israel from the 2nd century BCE to the 2nd century CE.
 The book